Help for JST

 Second: 1,-1, 0 avoids mismatches; a bit slow for long sequences.
 (Later optimization of the code reduced this.)

-Particular to our problem, against a generic alignment method, is that we prefer gaps over mismatches: it has little sense that SEQRES indicates Val and ATOM indicates Leu, for example, while in a generic alignment of two (related) proteins, that would be more expected than a gap.
+Particular to our problem, in contrast to a generic alignment method, is that we prefer gaps over mismatches: it has little sense that SEQRES indicates Val and ATOM indicates Leu, for example, while in a generic alignment of two (related) proteins, that would be more expected than a gap.

 Extraction of sequence from SEQRES